 Jameela Bond’s practice focuses on complex international disputes in the energy sector.
 She advises clients on the full dispute resolution cycle, including dispute avoidance.
 In particular, Jameela has considerable experience in international commercial arbitration conducted under the ICC, LCIA and UNCITRAL rules.
 She has also acted for states in investor-state arbitration.

-Jameela has represented clients in a wide range of energy and project-related disputes arising from joint ventures, concession agreements, production sharing contracts, sales and purchase agreements and general commercial matters.
+Jameela has represented clients in a wide range of energy and project-related disputes arising from joint ventures, concession agreements, production sharing contracts, sales and purchase agreements as well as general commercial matters.
 She has significant experience in major oil and gas disputes in West Africa.

 Recent Notable Matters

 Leading Nigerian downstream oil and gas company — Two sets of related ICC arbitrations (now consolidated) relating to the acquisition of strategic assets across several jurisdictions in West Africa, brought by the national oil and gas company of a West African state.
 Sums in dispute were in excess of $400 million.*